 - The USCIS official will stamp your passport or I-20 with an admission stamp.
 This stamp is annotated with the date, the class of admission and your duration of status.

 - The USCIS official will then return your documents to you and you are free to enter the United States.

 Apply for your visa as early as possible.
 In some countries there is a lengthy wait time.
-When your visa is issued, checked to make sure that all the information is correct – your name (just as it is on your passport and on the form I-20), your birthdate, the visa class, our school name, etc. If there are any errors, ask the consular official to correct them before your leave the consulate.
+When your visa is issued, check to make sure that all the information is correct – your name (just as it is on your passport and on the form I-20), your birth date, the visa class, our school name, etc. If there are any errors, ask the consular official to correct them before your leave the consulate.

 Once you have obtained your visa you should arrange your travel in order to arrive on campus on the date indicated in your acceptance letter.
 Then, you should notify the Office of International Student Services of your travel plans so that we can arrange for someone to meet you at the airport and transport you to our campus.
 Even if you have friends or relatives who plan to meet you and bring you to our campus, please make us aware of your plans.